 Advances in the treatment and early detection of breast cancer are part of the reasons why breast cancer deaths have been decreasing since 1989 in America.
-Scripps MD Anderson Cancer Center is a leader in breast cancer treatment, offering innovative options found at only a handful of cancer care centers across the country.
+Scripps Cancer Center is a leader in breast cancer treatment, offering innovative options found at only a handful of cancer care centers across the country.

 Not only are we leaders in groundbreaking breast cancer care: